Car fire: What to do if it happens to you

-According to the most recent figures from statista, there were around 181,500 highway vehicle fires reported in 2018.
-While some car fires are caused by collisions, they are more often caused by problems with a vehicle's electrical wiring, fuel system or even cigarettes left in the car, leaving the engine to catch fire Your best line of defense is to have these systems checked out at every service call.
+According to the recent figures from the National Fire Protection Association, there were around 173,000 highway vehicle fires reported in 2020.
+While some car fires are caused by collisions, they are more often caused by problems with a vehicle's electrical wiring, fuel system or even cigarettes left in the car, leaving the engine to catch fire.
+Your best line of defense is to have these systems checked out at every service call.

 - Fuses that blow repeatedly

 - Spilled oil under the hood left over from an oil change

 - Oil or other fluid leaks under the vehicle

 - Cracked or loose wiring or wiring with exposed metal

 - Damage to the exhaust system (very loud noises may be an indication of a fire hazard)

 - Rapid changes in fuel level, oil levels or engine temperature

 - A missing cap from the oil filler